nbinding/PMHive/README.md

 # PMHive
 Welcome to PMHive, your comprehensive hub for product management resources.
 Our goal is to create an open and collaborative environment where product managers can access a wealth of information and tools to enhance their skills and knowledge.
 PMHive is completely free and open, ensuring that valuable resources are available to everyone in the product management community.

+PMHive also powers a GitHub Pages site through `index.md`.
+Many of the category files are currently placeholders, so we welcome your contributions to help fill them with high-quality content.

 ## Table of Contents

 - [Introduction](#introduction)